Excess Leave Program (ELP) for Law School

 Application Procedures:

-• List of applications to law schools
+• List of Applications to Law Schools

-• DD 214
+• DD Form 214 (if prior military)

 • Officer SURF and Training Reports